Classof2020/classof2020.github.io/_posts/2016-12-26-how-to-submit-a-blog-post.md

 ---------------------------------------------------------------------------------

-You may need to configure some profile settings, if so please consult google or contact us.
+You may need to configure some [Profile Settings](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup).

 Now you need to clone our website in your local computer.